 Procedure to claim rewards:

-- Agents do not need to reach out to redeem rewards: the Director of Customer Support will distribute rewards by the 15th of the following month
+- Agents do not need to reach out to redeem rewards: the Director of Customer Support will distribute tips by the 15th of the following month

-- If you do not receive your reward by the 15th, reach out to the Director of Customer Support to resolve the issue
+- If you do not receive your compensation by the 15th, reach out to the Director of Customer Support to resolve the issue

 6) Revisit your chosen metrics often and tweak them as needed

 Incentive programs are at their best when they are dynamic, continually adapting to meet new goals and address new challenges.
-By tracking customer support metrics in real time using Gorgias’ helpdesk software, you can easily revisit the metrics you chose for your incentive program and adjust the program’s goals as needed.
+By tracking customer support metrics in real-time using Gorgias’ helpdesk software, you can quickly revisit the metrics you chose for your incentive program and adjust the program’s goals as needed.